qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 Profiler
 ........

+The |stopwatch| :guilabel:`Profiler` tab allows to get load times for every single operation involved in actions requested by the user.
+Depending on the context, these operations can be settings reading, menu, map canvas or 3D views creation, resolving map layers reference, bookmark or layout loading, ...
-The :guilabel:`Profiler` allows to get load times for the Categories :guilabel:`Startup` and :guilabel:`Project Load`, to identify causes of slow load times.
+This helps identify causes of slow load times.

+Default supported actions can be selected from the :guilabel:`Categories` drop-down menu:

+* QGIS :guilabel:`Startup`
+* :guilabel:`Project Load`

 .. figure:: img/profiler.png
    :align: center